Election & Officer Selection Frequently Asked Questions (FAQs)

 * have been actively involved in the chapter for the last six months (minimum)

 Chapter officers are expected to be actively involved and visibly present at a variety of chapter events as they relate to their duties.
 Generally speaking, an elected officer (level 4 volunteer) can expect to spend up to 10-20 hours a month on their duties.
 It varies with the role.
 As a Vice President, you will have one or more teams that report to you and there will be additional meetings to manage team work and projects.
 In addition, elected officers must attend monthly Board meetings (2 hours) and the annual strategic planning events (1 or 2 days).

 What are the benefits of serving as a chapter officer?

 As a chapter officer you will have an opportunity to develop your own management, leadership and project management skills.
 The Chapter will provide leadership development opportunities for its officers which may include attending regional conference events and PMI Global Leadership Institute Meetings (LIM).
 Being an officer provides you with great networking opportunities and of course PDUs.
-As an officer, you may be able to earn up to 45 category E (volunteer service) PDUs per renewal cycle.
+As an officer, you may be able to earn up to 25 Giving Back PDUs per renewal cycle.

 Where can I find more information about specific role descriptions?

-The officer roles and responsibilities descriptions are available on the Chapter website.
-Click here
+The officer roles and responsibilities descriptions are available in the VRMS.

 When do newly elected officers take up their role?
 What training will I get for the role?